hep-gc/rpi-web/README.md

 * Cloud Scheduler
 * CVMFS

-The above 2 components are grouped into a service named "Batch".
+The above 2 components are offered as two services named "Batch" and "Shared Software Repository" respectively.

-Developers will most likely be interested in editing the following class:
+Developers will most likely be interested in editing the following classes:

 * wsgi/services/batch.py
+* wsgi/services/softrepo.py

 More documentation is available online at: https://rpi.heprc.uvic.ca/ under "Documentation".